calebtech/DataAnalysis/README.md

 ## Integrating the Module on a CPANEL

-login to your cpanel
+Login to your cpanel

 ### Step 1

-Download the DNS Gateway Module zip here https://github.com/DomainNameServices/Gateway-WHMCS

-### Note: Module names should be a single word, consisting of only lowercase letters and numbers.
+Note: Module names should be a single word, consisting of only lowercase letters and numbers.
 The name must start with a letter, and must be unique.

+- Download the Module (Gateway-WHMCS-master.zip) archive

-Now extract Gateway-WHMCS-master.zip and then rename the Gateway-WHMCS-master to dns_gateway and zip it again.
+- Now extract Gateway-WHMCS-master.zip and then rename the Gateway-WHMCS-master to dns_gateway and zip it again.

 ### Step 2